amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 The "Shadowing" Security Issue as described in {{Cookies-Lack-Integrity}}
 This flexibility creates a potential vulnerability where a secure "origin cookie" (one without a Domain attribute) could be overridden or "shadowed" by a less-secure domain cookie.
+Removal for Secure could be a possible future consideration for the HTTP WG.

 Here's an example: